Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: EPSL Framework

-After the FP process for the client-side model is completed, each participating client device sends the smashed data and corresponding label to the server over the wireless channel.
-The smashed data collected from all participating client devices is utilized as the input to the server-side model.
+\textit{2) Activations Transmissions:} After the FP process for the client-side model is completed, each participating edge device sends the activations and corresponding labels to the server over the wireless channel.
+The activations collected from all participating edge devices is utilized as the input to the server-side model.